PH-LEI/Landmark_Recognition_Kaggle/README.md

 I used different approaches in this project including IBM Watson, Azure and TensorFlow(on local machine) to build classifier.

 The detail of this project is in Project_Report.pdf

+The code and the experiment process/results are in Pre-trained_Model_Implementation.html and Pre-trained_Model_Implementation.ipynb.
+I use jupyter notebook during the experiments to track the results.